Extraction of the Sivers function with deep neural networks: Kinematics and Formalism

 with transverse momentum $k_{\perp}$ inside a transversely polarized (with spin $\vec{S}_T$) proton with three-momentum $\vec{p}$, where $\Delta^N f_{q/p^{\uparrow}} (x,k_\perp)$ denotes Sivers functions that carry the nucleon's spin-polarization effects on the quarks which can be considered as a modulation to the unpolarized quark PDFs \cite{Anselmino2017},

 where,

-Here $\mathcal{N}_q(x)$ is considered as a factorized $x$-dependent function with a form that has yet to be formally established, and $m_1$ is a parameter that allows the $k_\perp$ Gaussian dependence of the Sivers function to be different from that of the unpolarized TMDs \cite{Anselmino2017}. $f_{q}(x;Q^2)$ is the co-linear PDF for flavor $q$ that is obtained from CTEQ6l \cite{CTEQ6l_2003} grid through LHAPDF \cite{LHAPDF6}, whereas the fragmentation functions for $\pi^{\pm,0}$ are from \cite{DSS14}, and for $K^{\pm}$ are from \cite{DSS17} (DSS \textit{formalism}), from recent global analyses of fragmentation functions at next-to-leading-order (NLO) accuracy in QCD.
-In terms of the cross-section ratios, the Sivers asymmetry in the SIDIS process can be written as,
+Here $\mathcal{N}_q(x)$ is considered a factorized $x$-dependent function with a form that has yet to be formally established.
+In fact the form of $f_{q/N}(x,k_{\perp})$ and $h(k_{\perp})$ are also assumed and these expressions should be considered embedded biases.
+For the best quality model of the Sivers function, the form of $f_{q/N}(x,k_{\perp})$ could be determined and parameterized separately using unpolarized data however, it is instructive to preserve these original forms for this exercise.
+The parameter $m_1$ allows the $k_\perp$ Gaussian dependence of the Sivers function to be different from that of the unpolarized TMDs \cite{Anselmino2017}. $f_{q}(x;Q^2)$ is the collinear PDF for flavor $q$ that is obtained from CTEQ6l \cite{CTEQ6l_2003} grid through LHAPDF \cite{LHAPDF6} initially to be consistent with \cite{Anselmino2017} during method testing and later improved using NNPDF4.0 \cite{NNPDF40_2022} for the real extraction, whereas the fragmentation functions for $\pi^{\pm,0}$ are from \cite{DSS14}, and for $K^{\pm}$ are from \cite{DSS17} (DSS \textit{formalism}), from recent global analyses of fragmentation functions at next-to-leading-order (NLO) accuracy in QCD.